One of nine children, Vance Aloupis knows what it means to “get along.”

 In 2014, Vance was honored by the University of Florida as the Young Floridian of the Year.
 In 2015, Vance was selected as one of 90 young professionals from across the country to join in the first cohort of Harvard Business School’s 2015 Young American Leaders Program.
 And, in 2016, he was honored with the Emerging Leader Award from Florida International University’s Center for Leadership.

-Most importantly, Vance and his wife, Mariella, have two beautiful daughters, Isabella (5) and Aria (3).
+Most importantly, Vance and his wife, Mariella, have three beautiful daughters, Isabella (8), Aria (6), and Olivia (2).